argonjs/argon/README.md

 var Argon = require('@argonjs/argon');
 ```

-If you aren't using modules at all, the `argon.umd.js` script creates a
+If you aren't using modules at all, no worries!
+The `argon.umd.js` script creates a
 global `Argon` namespace that exposes the same API.

 ## Typescript

 If you are using Typescript 2.0 and would like to leverage
-*argon.js* typings, simply install *argon.js* using `npm`
+*argon.js* typings (you should!), simply install *argon.js* using `npm`
 as described above (even if you are not using modules in your
-probject).
+project).
 However, if you aren't using modules, just be sure
 to include a triple-slash reference so that the typescript
 compiler knows you are using *argon.js* globally: